WalkingDevFlag/Automated-Report-Generator/README.md

 *   **`token.json`:** This file contains access and refresh tokens granting the script access to your Google account (within the requested scopes).
 While less sensitive than your primary password, it should also be kept secure and **not committed to version control** (add it to `.gitignore`).
 *   **Email Credentials:** Use an App Password if using Gmail with 2FA.
 Avoid using your main account password directly in the `.env` file if possible.
 *   **Scopes:** The script requests `readonly` access for Sheets and Drive (`config.SCOPES`).
 Avoid requesting broader permissions unless strictly necessary.

+## Known Issues

+*   **Empty Form Fields:** As observed, if a field in the Google Form intended for a placeholder (e.g., `{{SomeOptionalField}}`) is left empty in a submission, the generation script might not reliably remove the placeholder tag itself from the final document.
+While the code generally attempts to replace placeholders with the provided value (which would be an empty string for an empty field), some complex template structures or specific placeholder handling logic (especially in the Curriculum Map report's dynamic section management *before* cleanup) might result in the literal placeholder text remaining visible.
+It's recommended to review generated reports, especially when optional fields are omitted.

 ## Future Enhancements